anycable/docs.anycable.io/docs/benchmarks.md

 > The latest benchmark results are available at [the main repo](https://github.com/anycable/anycable/blob/master/benchmarks/2020-06-30.md).

+**NOTE:** We run Action Cable with **eight** Puma workers.
+Using lower number of processes results in a much higher latency during broadcasting as well as connection timeout errors.

 ## Broadcasting RTT

 Broadcasting round-trip time benchmark (based on [Hashrocket's bench](https://github.com/hashrocket/websocket-shootout)) measures how much time does it take for the server to re-transmit the message to all the connected clients–the less the time, the better the _real-time-ness_ of the server.